mbabynames search ✿

 Richard Thomas

-"noble and strong" (Richard) meets "twin" (Thomas).
+"brave ruler" (Richard) meets "twin" (Thomas).
 The combination reads as complete.
 Neither name overshadows the other.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Richard Edward